DerellLicht/wbigcalc/readme.md

 However, all the specified digits will still be displayed in the View window, and all computations will be done with the full number of requested digits.

+The original MSDOS version of bigcalc, handled data display differently if number of digits was greater than SIZEOFSMALL (453).
+I haven't attempted to experiment with numbers that large, so this Windows version of BigCalc isn't going to handle those inputs in a sensible way.

+In practice, at this point, manual inputs are limited to about 150 characters (the size of the X field, in PasteX mode).
+Computations can go larger than that, but past 453 digits, the program won't be able to display the numbers without modification.
+Note that the *computations* will probably still work fine, since Judson McClendon's math functions are unmodified in this program; just displays will need to be modified.

+### Bugs and issues
+- With number of digits set to 100, computed numbers are being converted to Scientific Notation after 75 characters...
+  This can be observed by squaring MAX_U64 twice.

 ### Program modifications
 **09/10/24**
 Removed all 'print to printer/file' routines from Windows version.